V-Cent/TTE/docs/STYLING.md

 - 'media' : 'url' (url of video)
 - 'forcedmedia' : true (a flag that defines if the video is forced on the page)

+For emphasis, you can also group a block of text within it, to tag a specific portion of your paragraph:

 *:{'versions' : 'TTE', 'todo' : true} This is a test!*

-Each parameter should be encapsulated in braces like the example above.
+Parameters should always be encapsulated in braces.
 The name of each parameter is set between single quotes ('); the same should be done for text values.

 ## Default Format for a Tech Page